Themed Project Portfolios

 (1) review the portfolio process

-(2) reflect on what areas of strength and weakness they think they have related to
+(2) reflect on what areas of strength and weakness they think they have related to this process

 (3) set some focus areas for personal development for this year in the portfolio process.